 Wabi Sabi, A Different Way of Seeing

-I learned a little about it when I bought the children’s book, Wabi Sabi.
+I fist read about wabi sabi in the children’s book, Wabi Sabi.
 The idea interested me, so I bought the grown up book Living Wabi Sabi.
-It doesn’t translate exactly but it is about appreciating the beauty in imperfection.
+It doesn’t translate exactly, but wabi sabi is about appreciating the beauty in imperfection.
 If you can manage to live wabi sabi, it is easier (not necessarily easy, but easier) to accept when things go wrong, or fall apart completely.

 A dead tree covered in fungus lying across a tiny stream sounds, well, kind of gross, but if you look at it, it is really a lovely part of the scenery.
 The fungus is oddly beautiful in its own right and the light color contrasts with the dark bark.
 It is far from perfect, and yet that is what makes it worth looking at.
 Would a perfectly plain, perfectly round, perfectly clean concrete pipe in the same location be worth looking at?
 I don’t think it would be half as interesting.

 Does it matter if your herbs and vegetables get all mixed up and aren’t in neat rows?
 Does it matter if your “tortillas” look more like pancakes because they’re so thick?
 Does it matter if your loved one gets a small stack of presents, or even just one, on their birthday if they get what they really want?

 Does it matter if your kids plant the garden seeds and they are all mixed up instead of being in neat rows?
 Does it really need to be perfect, or is good enough really good enough?